isp-group-locationsimulator/isp-group-locationsimulator.github.io/content/privacy.md

 - Tom Boje
 - Brian Rickert

-They were supported by Juljan Bouchagiar and Larse Vosteen of the Institute of Software Engineering and Programming Languages at the University of Lübeck, as well as Jan Lukas Matyssek and Joshua Wiedekopf, who are volunteers in the German Federal Agency for Technical Relief.
+They were supported by Juljan Bouchagiar and Lars Vosteen of the Institute of Software Engineering and Programming Languages at the University of Lübeck, as well as Jan Lukas Matyssek and Joshua Wiedekopf, who are volunteers in the German Federal Agency for Technical Relief.